An Input-Output Construction of Finite State $\rho/\mu$ Approximations for Control Design: Construction of

-their outputs will be identical for any choice of input $\mathbf{u} \in \mathbb{R}^{\mathbb{Z}_+}$.
-An alternative approach for comparing the responses of $S$ and $\hat{S}_n$ without explicitly matching their initial states is by considering an ``approximation error" $\Delta$ with the structure shown in Figure \ref{Fig:Structure} ($P$ then corresponds to $S$ and $M_i$ corresponds to $\hat{S}_n$).
-In this setup, $\hat{S}_n$ is additionally given access to the outputs of $S$, allowing it to estimate the initial state: State $\hat{x}(t)$ of $\hat{S}_n$ can thus be thought of as its the best instantaneous estimate of the state $x(t)$ of $S$.
+An alternative approach for comparing the responses of $S$ and $\hat{S}_n$ without explicitly matching their initial states is by considering an ``approximation error" $\Delta_i$ with the structure shown in Figure \ref{Fig:Structure} ($P$ then corresponds to ``$S$" and $M_i$ corresponds to ``$\hat{S}_n$").
+In this setup, $\hat{S}_n$ is additionally given access to the outputs of $S$, allowing it to estimate its initial state: State $\hat{x}(t)$ of $\hat{S}_n$ can thus be thought of as its the best instantaneous estimate of the state $x(t)$ of $S$.
 At time steps $t \leq n-1$, the state set of $\hat{S}$ is refined as follows

 and so on.
 At time steps $t \geq n$, $\hat{x}(t)$ is uniquely defined by the expression in (\ref{Eq:RelatingStates}).
-The $\mathcal{L}_2$ gain of $\Delta$, defined here as the infimum of $\gamma \geq 0$ such that the inequality
+The $\mathcal{L}_2$ gain of $\Delta_i$, defined here as the infimum of $\gamma \geq 0$ such that the inequality

-holds, compares how well the outputs match after the transient (i.e. after $\hat{S}_n$ is done estimating the initial state of $S$): Note that the outputs of $S$ and $\hat{S}_n$ will exactly match for all times $t \geq n$, the $\mathcal{L}_2$ gain of $\Delta$ in this case is zero, and $\hat{S}_n$ can be thought of as an ``exact" model of $S$.
-The internal structure of $\Delta$ thus has a nice intuitive interpretation that may not have been as transparent to the readers when we introduced it in \cite{CHAPTER:TaMeDa2007}.
+holds, compares how well the outputs match after a transient (i.e. after $\hat{S}_n$ is done estimating the initial state of $S$): Since the outputs of $S$ and $\hat{S}_n$ will exactly match for all times $t \geq n$, the $\mathcal{L}_2$ gain of $\Delta_i$ in this case is zero.

-\item Output $\hat{y}(t)$ cannot explicitly depend on input $y(t)$, otherwise $\hat{S}_n$ can trivially match the output of $S$ at every time step, rendering the comparison meaningless.
+The internal structure of $\Delta_i$ thus has a nice intuitive interpretation that may not have been as transparent to the readers when we introduced it in \cite{CHAPTER:TaMeDa2007}, and the problem of finite state approximation is thus intricately connected to that of state estimation and reconstruction under finite memory constraints.
+Note that output $\hat{y}(t)$ cannot explicitly depend on input $y(t)$ in this setting, otherwise $\hat{S}_n$ can trivially match the output of $S$ at every time step, rendering the comparison meaningless.

-\item There does {\it not} exist a one-to-one correspondence between the states of $S$ and $\hat{S}_n$: Since the kernel of matrix $\left[ \right]$ in (\ref{Eq:RelatingStates}) has non-zero dimension, one state of $S$ can correspond to several states of $\hat{S}_n$, rendering this description inherently redundant. \end{enumerate}

-While the use of $\hat{S}_n$ as an alternative to the LTI model in (\ref{Eq:LTIDynamics}) of $S$ is not justifiable here, this exercise suggests a procedure for constructing approximations of systems over finite alphabets: In that setting, $\mathcal{U}$ and $\mathcal{Y}$ are finite leading to approximate models with {\it finite} state-spaces.
+While the use of $\hat{S}_n$ as an alternative model of $S$ is not justifiable here, this exercise suggests a procedure for constructing approximations of systems over finite alphabets: In that setting, $\mathcal{U}$ and $\mathcal{Y}$ are finite leading to approximate models with {\it finite} state-spaces.